frinyvonnick/node-html-to-image/README.md

 yarn add node-html-to-image
 ```

 Note: When you install Puppeteer, it downloads a recent version of Chromium (~170MB Mac, ~282MB Linux, ~280MB Win) that is guaranteed to work with the API.
-To skip the download, or to download a different browser, see

 ## Usage